 It is no accident that this nostalgic yearning for an aristocratic heritage (even whilst recognising its decadence) has been the principal mood of two very glamorous and successful film adaptations of the novel.
 There was an eleven part television series in 1981produced by Granada Television, and an independent feature film in 2008 – both of which put enormous emphasis on this aspect of the narrative.

 The novel also seems to have spawned any number of further aristocratic country house television dramas of the Upstairs, Downstairs variety.
 These depict late Victorian and early Edwardian upper-class life in a manner which simultaneously offers a sympathetic view of toffs with patronising sketches of life ‘below stairs’.

 But the main purpose of these television and film dramas is to present comforting images of luxury, wealth, and cultivated living which offer a reassuring depiction of an earlier age to the viewer.
 Evelyn Waugh is partly responsible for dressing Brideshead Revisited in this nostalgic and escapist presentation of life.

 But his view is also modified by having the glamour of Brideshead and transatlantic voyages sandwiched between grim scenes of Britain at war in the 1940s.
-He hopes the vandals (the Hoopers) will not prevail, but he is not sure, and that doubt ultimately gives the novel its cutting edge.
+He hopes the social vandals will not prevail, but he is not sure, and that doubt ultimately gives the novel its cutting edge.